It’s March and we’re in reaching distance of spring!

 We can get excited to finally see a bit of sunshine, spend more time outdoors and get stuck in the garden or allotment without getting numb fingers from the cold!

 There is a lot to be done outside now that the winter months have passed.
-The signs of spring are in full force by mid-March and the warmer, longer days provide the opportunity for us to get out in the garden and tick more and more off of our gardening lists.
+The signs of spring are in full force by mid-March and the warmer, longer days give us the opportunity to get out in the garden and get more jobs done.

 And now’s the time for preparing seed beds by clearing them of weeds and debris and sowing hardy annual seeds like poppies and sweet peas outside directly outside where they’ll flower.

-Here’s a run-down of our top 10 gardening jobs for March:
+Here’s our top 8 gardening jobs for March:

-- Plant summer-flowering bulbs like dahlias, canna lilies and gladiolus
+3. Towards the end of the month, you can plant summer-flowering bulbs like canna lilies and gladiolus

-- Keep putting out food for garden bird – natural food sources like berries will be in short supply and they’ll need all the energy they can get as the breeding season gets underway.
+8. Keep putting out food for the birds – natural food sources like berries will be in short supply and they’ll need all the energy they can get as the breeding season gets underway.